Some options and information for those not seeing video show up in OBS Studio

 Go to the windows setting for “Graphics Settings”.
 You may see OBS or SLOBS under programs listed for “graphics performance preference”.
 Make sure OBS or SLOBS is set to “high performance”.
 Turn on hardware accelerated GPU scheduling.

-If using OBS 64-bit, try installing the 32-bit version instead.
+If using OBS 64-bit, try installing the 32-bit version instead of OBS.

 Try a different video codec; perhaps &codec=h264 or &codec=vp9, which can be added to the view links